Urban Forest Management Plan

 - a financial analysis to guide implementation.

-As part of this plan, the City is also developing a Woodland Management Strategy to guide the management of all City-owned woodlands.
+As part of this plan, the City also developed a Woodland Management Strategy (PDF) to guide the management of all City-owned woodlands.
 The term woodland describes groupings of trees growing under natural forest conditions.

 Background